Installment Loans Vs. Revolving Credit: An Overview

 For example, if you owe $500 for your car loan, $100 in student loans, and $1,200 for your mortgage, you owe a total of $1,800 each month.
 If your gross monthly income is $5,000, your DTI would be 36%.

 Like with revolving credit, making on-time payments will help you build your credit score, and the opposite will negatively affect it.
-Considering payment history is one of the biggest factors that affects your credit score, you’ll want to make sure you’re making payments on time.
+Considering payment history is one of the biggest factors that can affect your credit score, you’ll want to make sure you’re making payments on time.

 Missing payments doesn’t just hurt your credit.
 If you borrowed money to buy your house or your car, those assets are put at risk when you aren’t able to make payments on those loans.
 You could end up having your house foreclosed on or your car repossessed.